davimonteiropaulelli/davimonteiropaulelli/README.md

 - 🔭 I’m currently working on IBM (International Business Machine), beeing a Data Scientist, helping my clients with Data Analysis and Machine Learning models in general;
 - 📚 My main focus right now is to improve my knowledge in Machine and Deep Learning.
 I'm studying the part of neural networks with great focus at the moment;
+- 🎵 The type of song that I mostly listen while working is Lofi (I love lofi!);
 - 🙂 Fun fact: 🏋️ I love to go to the gym and lift some weightsss! 🏋️